 The mentorship program matches every Freshman and Sophomore woman in Computer Science with an older woman who is also studying CS.
 The mentor helps the mentee with class selection, internship searches, moral support, academic advice, and generally becomes a much-needed, loving guide to achieving success as a woman in CS.
 Our mentors also hold "office hours" where any woman (not necessarily a declared CS major) can come in and chat over coffee and donuts, ask any questions they have, and make friends in the process.
-If you'd like to get involved with this project (as a mentor or a mentee), please email Amelia Goodman, the coordinator of this program.
+This program was started by Amelia Goodman in 2015.
+If you'd like to get involved with this project (as a mentor or a mentee), please email Abha Vedula and Lissa Villani, the coordinators of this program.

 FemmeHacks is Philly's first all-women's collegiate hackathon.
 FemmeHacks aims to create a welcoming environment for all kinds of hackers--whether at a beginner level or very experienced--and have fun while doing it.
 FemmeHacks occurs in February of every year.
 For more information, please visit the FemmeHacks site.
 If you'd like to get involved with FemmeHacks (as an organizer or a participant), please email Andrea Baric, the coordinator of this program.